 If a member did not receive a retirement annuity calculated using ERO, the 0.4 percent contributions was refunded without interest.
 ERO was allowed to automatically expire by the General Assembly on July 1, 2016.
-As a result, most active and inactive TRS members will be eligible in late 2016 for a refund of the 0.4 percent ERO contributions they paid between 2005 and 2016.
+As a result, most active and inactive TRS members are eligible for a refund of the 0.4 percent ERO contributions they paid between 2005 and 2016.
+All eligible members were contacted about their refund options in late 2016.